rackerlabs/docs-developer-blog/_posts/2018-08-23-new-sql-server-2017-features.md

 ![]({% asset_path 2018-08-23-new-sql-server-2017-features/Picture6.png %})

--	**Automatic index management** (available only in Azure SQL Database): - It identifies indexes that should be added in your database and indexes that should be removed.
+-	**Automatic index management** (available only in Azure SQL Database): It identifies indexes that should be added in your database and indexes that should be removed.

 ### TempDB filesize improvements

-Sql Server 2017 setup now enables you to specify the initial TempDB file size up to 256 GB (262,144 MB) per file, with a warning if the file size is set greater than 1GB without *instant file initialization (IFI)* enabled.
-It is important to understand that, depending on the initial size of Tempdb data file specified, not enabling IFI can cause setup time to increase exponentially.
+SQL Server 2017 setup now enables you to specify the initial TempDB file size up to 256 GB (262,144 MB) per file, with a warning if the file size is set greater than 1GB without *instant file initialization (IFI)* enabled.
+It is important to understand that, depending on the initial size of TempDB data file specified, not enabling IFI can cause setup time to increase exponentially.

 ### Smart differential backup